jamesaduncan/osom.guide/src/executive.md

 The executive holds the accountability and responsibility for the entire scope of the organisation.
 This includes both the service network and the executive team.

-In an ideal organisation, there would be no requirement for an executive team.
+In an ideal organisation, there would be no requirement for an executive _team_.
 The responsibilities held by the executive, and the activities required to act upon those responsibilities would be conducted entirely by a single individual.
 However, given constraints of time, complexity and expertise it is unlikely to be possible.
-Therefore the executive is responsible for augmenting their skills with the addition of executive team members who speak with the voice of the executive.
+Therefore the executive is responsible for augmenting their own skills with the addition of executive team members who speak with the voice of the executive.

 Members of the executive team have authority delegated to them by the executive who may task them with areas of interest as they see fit.
 However, when members of the executive team act, they do so entirely in the scope of the executive’s accountability and responsibility and have no individual portfolio _per se_ of their own.